 Internal Audit is accountable to the Audit Committee of the University's Board of Directors and reports administratively to the Senior Vice President and Chief Operating Officer.

-If you have any questions or would like to seek Internal Audit advice or assistance, please contact Jason at (202) 687-2589 or firstname.lastname@example.org.
+If you have any questions or would like to seek Internal Audit advice or assistance, please contact Frank at (202) 687-2271 or at email@example.com.
 Internal Audit’s office is located at the University’s 2121 Wisconsin Avenue location.
 We are here to help!